wagtail/wagtail/docs/getting_started/tutorial.rst

     {% endblock %}

-Unlike in the previous example, we're linking to pages here with the builtin ``pageurl`` tag rather than ``slugurl``.
-The difference is that ``pageurl`` takes a Page object as an argument.
-Use whichever one best suits your purpose.
+Unlike in the previous example, we're linking to pages here with the builtin ``slugurl`` tag rather than ``pageurl``.
+The difference is that ``slugurl`` takes a Page slug (from the Promote tab) as an argument. ``pageurl`` is more commonly used because it is unambiguous, but use whichever one best suits your purpose.

 We're also calling the built-in ``latest_revision_created_at`` field on the ``Page`` model - handy to know this is always available.